peterhinch/micropython-epaper/README.md

 [Embedded Artists](www.embeddedartists.com/products/displays/lcd_27_epaper.php)
 This can be bought from [Adafruit](www.adafruit.com) and in Europe from [Cool Components](www.coolcomponents.co.uk).
-This driver requires a Pyboard with firmware dated 28th July 2015 or later.
+This driver requires a Pyboard with firmware dated 28th July 2015 or later: an exception will be raised on import if this condition is not met.

 ### Introduction